@View(

 Because its name is WarehouseCreation (model name + Creation) it is used

-by default for create from reference, instead of NewCreation.
+by default for creating from reference, instead of NewCreation.

 -->